KMSP-TV: First Fox affiliation, then back to independent

 KMSP-TV remained an independent station through 1986 when it became one of the original charter affiliates of the newly launched Fox network on October 9.
-This suited channel 9, as it wanted the prestige of being a network affiliate without being tied down to a network-dominated program schedule; at the time, Fox only programmed a nightly talk show and, starting in 1987, two nights of prime time programming; the network would start its full-week programming schedule in 1993.
+This suited channel 9, as it wanted the prestige of being a network affiliate without being tied to a network-dominated schedule.
+At the time, Fox only programmed a nightly talk show and, starting in 1987, two nights of prime time programming; the network would start its full-week programming schedule in 1993.
+Thus, like most early Fox affiliates, KMSP was still essentially an independent.
 For its first few years with Fox, the station served as the de facto Fox affiliate for nearly all of Minnesota and South Dakota.

 However, the station did not remain a Fox affiliate for long.
 By 1988, KMSP was one of several Fox affiliates nationwide that were disappointed with the network's weak programming offerings, particularly on Saturday nights, which were bogging down KMSP's otherwise successful independent lineup.
 That January, channel 9 dropped Fox's Saturday night lineup; the move did not sit well with Fox, and in July 1988 the network announced that it would not renew its affiliations with KMSP and Chris-Craft sister station KPTV in Portland, Oregon.
 Fox then signed an agreement with KITN (channel 29, now WFTC) to become its new Twin Cities affiliate, and KMSP reverted to being an independent station full-time.
 In 1992, the station relocated to its current studio facilities on Viking Drive in Eden Prairie.
 Along with the other United Television stations, KMSP carried programming from the Prime Time Entertainment Network from 1993 to 1995.